 - I'm not satisfied with the response to my complaint.
 What can I do now?

 - I would like to take my complaint further, how do I do this?

 We would encourage you to raise a concern by contacting your College Student Complaints Officer (SCO).
 The SCO will make reasonable attempts to address your concern wherever possible.
 If you are not satisfied with the outcome or they are unable to address your concern you may then submit a Formal Complaint if you wish.

 If you would like to make a formal complaint we encourage you to contact the Students’ Union Advice Service.
 The advice workers can help guide you through the process and assist you in submitting your complaint.
-You can contact them on 020 7514 6270 or at email@example.com or by visiting their website at www.suarts.org/help/advice.
+You can contact them on 020 7514 6270 or at email@example.com or by visiting their website.

 It is important to remember that a complaint will only be treated as a formal complaint if you submit a Student Complaint Form, available on the Making a Student Complaint page.
 The form should be submitted to the Student Complaints Officer (SCO) for your college, or the named person for the central service department (e.g. Retail Operations, Accommodation Services or Library and Learning Services).
 You can find the contact details for the relevant department on the Contacts page.

 You can raise a complaint at any time during your time at University.
 However once you leave or withdraw you must submit a complaint within three months of the leaving date.
 Complaints submitted more than three months after the end of the course, or the date of withdrawal, will normally be rejected.

 If you submit a complaint as a group, all members of the group must sign the complaint form.
 The group must elect representatives (maximum 2) to speak and meet on behalf of the group.

 The University does not accept complaints made by third parties unless the student concerned has provided explicit agreement for them to do so, and the reasons for doing so are justifiable, for example, if your case is particularly sensitive and you don’t feel comfortable raising issues yourself.